st3v3nhunt/beer-quest-dotnet/README.md

 The application has been containerised and can be run with Docker.
-Running the following commands from the repo's root directory will move into the project directory, build an image and then run the image, mapping the local machine's port 5000 to the container's port 80.
+Running the following commands from the repo's root directory will move into the project directory, build an image and then run the image (with the name `beer-quest-dotnet`), mapping the local machine's port 5000 to the container's port 80.
+When the container exits it will be removed.

 If all commands are successful the application will be available at [http://localhost:5000](http://localhost:5000) from where the `/venues`